Envira Gallery Blog

 How to Light Wedding Photography Without a Flash

-Last updated on Dec 2, 2016 by Waseem Abbas
+Last updated on Aug 22, 2024 by Waseem Abbas Reader Disclosure

 Wondering how to shoot a wedding without a flash?
 As a wedding photographer, you need to know how to capture beautiful photos in many different conditions.
 In this guide, we will show you how to light wedding photography without a flash.